ibm-cloud-docs/cephaas/about_object_storage.md

 HMAC credentials consist of an Access Key and Secret Key pair for use with S3-compatible tools and libraries that require authentication.

 The {{site.data.keyword.cephaas_short}} S3 API is a REST-based API for reading and writing objects.
-It uses HMAC Access Keys for authentication and supports a subset of the S3 API for easy migration of applications to IBM Cloud.
+It uses HMAC Access Keys for authentication and supports a subset of the S3 API for easy migration of applications to {{site.data.keyword.cloud_notm}}.

 You can create a set of HMAC credentials using the console, CLI, and API.
 For instructions, see [Create HMAC credentials](/docs/cephaas?topic=cephaas-creating-s3-credential-sds).